aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/pivotfield/_index.md

 ```

-Add a calculated item to the pivot field.
+Add a calculated formula item to the pivot field.

 **Remarks**